 - The pass mark is aproximately 70% and is based on criterion referencing.
 The results are not bell curved.

-- Exam results are released by mail 6-8 weeks after the written date.
+- Exam results are uploaded to your CAOT Profile approximately 6 weeks after the written date.

 Exam candidates have three attempts to pass the NOTCE.
 After three attempts, candidates will no longer be eligible to write the NOTCE.

 The exam is offered in either one of Canada's two official languages.
-Candidates must indicate their choice of either English or French at the time of registration.
+Candidates must indicate their choice of either English or French or both languages at the time of registration.
 Plain language is used to reflect a national audience.

 Dates and Deadlines